 Our goals are to connect, resource, and amplify these ministries, providing access to a constellation of support and services, such as marketing and communications consulting, executive coaching, back-office accounting, and executive searches, as well as networking with other partners through webinars, educational trainings, and peer-group learning opportunities.

-As NBA continues to collaborate to connect and resource our Disciples health and social service ministries, we have begun to call together Peer Groups around common areas of ministry or professional roles.
-“The peer group model is an effective way to help practitioners hone their craft and find much-needed support in the company of colleagues,” says Rev. Rebecca Hale, NBA Vice President of Mission and Ministry.
+As NBA continues to collaborate to connect and resource our Disciples health and social service ministries, we have begun to call together Peer Learning and Wellness Groups around common areas of ministry or professional roles.
+“The peer group model is an effective way to help practitioners hone their craft and find much-needed support in the company of colleagues,” says Rev. Rebecca Hale, NBA Executive Vice President.
 “Disciples health and social service ministries benefit when we are connected in a strong network of care.”